HSBC, Barclays challenged over bond linked to Vietnamese coal project

 Legal experts say this could be just the first in a series of challenges to banks over indirect financing at odds with their climate commitments.

-The bond, a 250 million pound ($354.35 million) issue by the Japan Bank for International Cooperation (JBIC) earlier this month, will support expansion of the Vung Ang 2 power project, the Australian-based Environmental Defenders Office (EDO) said in a letter to the banks seen by Reuters.
+The bond, a £250m (US$354.35m) issue by the Japan Bank for International Cooperation earlier this month, will support expansion of the Vung Ang 2 power project, the Australian-based Environmental Defenders Office said in a letter to the banks seen by Reuters.

 HSBC declined to comment when contacted by Reuters.
 Barclays and JBIC did not immediately return requests for comment.

-Acting on behalf of climate-focused think-tank the Anthropocene Fixed Income Institute (AFII), the EDO said it was concerned that the promotion and issuance of the bond had "entailed possible breaches" of the banks' legal duties.
+Acting on behalf of climate-focused think-tank the Anthropocene Fixed Income Institute, the EDO said it was concerned that the promotion and issuance of the bond had “entailed possible breaches” of the banks’ legal duties.

 It highlighted reported comments from both banks that they would no longer finance the expansion of coal-fired power stations.